Security and Privacy

 Security highlights

-Our product is designed with security and compliance in mind.
+Our product is designed with security and privacy in mind.

 SOC 2 certification: Elementary Cloud is SOC2 type II certified!